Mechanical and Aerospace Engineering

 MAE 3128.
 Biomechanics I. 3 Credits.

 Mechanical analysis of biological systems.
 Characterization of living tissue.
 Applications of statics, solid mechanics, kinematics, and elementary dynamics to the human musculoskeletal system.
-May be taken for graduate credit with approval of department.
-Prerequisite: APSC 2057, CE 2220.
+May be taken for graduate credit with departmental approval.
+Prerequisites: APSC 2057, CE 2220.
+(Spring, Every Year).

 MAE 3134.
 Linear System Dynamics.
 3 Credits.